mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

 The OpenClaw gateway runs inside a read-only Apptainer `.sif` container on a SLURM compute node.
 The agent calls cloud LLM APIs over HTTPS — no local GPU is needed for inference.
-All agent state (conversation history, configuration, workspace) is stored in `.openclaw/` inside the repo directory, so it survives job preemptions.
+All agent state (conversation history, configuration, workspace) is stored in `.openclaw/` next to the repo directory, so it survives job preemptions.

 You access the web dashboard from your laptop via an SSH tunnel through a login